paleohayduke/TrafficSimProject/README.md

 the car on the map.
 When we generate many cars we will update the cars position in the geographic system and then form a list of coordinates (and possibly orientations) along with type to send to the renderer to display.
-There is a findRoute() in Directions but it is very buggy.
+There is a findRoute() in Directions but it is very buggy, see BUGS.
+-ww

 9/23/2018 There individual nodes can be built into a tree structure that gives every node a pointer to its connecting nodes along with edge weight data.
 I'm